cvan/aframe-firebase-component/README.md

 GitHub pages domain (e.g., `ngokevin.github.io`).
 This will whitelist your domain.

-If your scene allows unauthenticated users (most should), then go into *Database*, click on *Rules*, and set both the `.read` and `.write` to `true`.
+If you want to allow unauthenticated users (most should), then go into *Database*, click on *Rules*, and set both the `.read` and `.write` to `true`.

 ### Properties